-- 47 An association of accountants supported the current level of focus on the IFRS for SMEs Standard (5%) and noted the Board should continue developing and maintaining this standard. - One accountant and audit organisation noted that efforts to increase the use of IFRS for SMEs might be explored as these are not widely used in the EU.
+- 46 An association of accountants supported the current level of focus on the IFRS for SMEs Standard (5%) and noted the Board should continue developing and maintaining this standard. - 47 One accountant and audit organisation noted that efforts to increase the use of IFRS for SMEs might be explored as these are not widely used in the EU.
 It also encouraged the IASB to be cognisant of the trickle-down effect whereby national standard setters 'borrow' accounting treatment from full IFRS for use in national standards that are primary directed at non-public accountable entities or SMEs.
 It also supported greater effort and innovation in the way the IASB collects inputs from SMEs respondents.
-In addition, it suggested the use of short surveys and standard response templates. - 49 On the other hand, a standard-setter thought that the IASB should consider the future of IFRS for SMEs and focus more on core activities.
-One accountant and audit organisation noted that as SMEs prefer a stable environment, it suggested that this activity could be reduced as far as possible. - Developing new standards and major amendments to IFRS standards - One accountant and audit organisation supported the current level of focus (40% 45%).
+In addition, it suggested the use of short surveys and standard response templates. - 48 On the other hand, a standard-setter thought that the IASB should consider the future of IFRS for SMEs and focus more on core activities.
+One accountant and audit organisation noted that as SMEs prefer a stable environment, it suggested that this activity could be reduced as far as possible.

+Developing new standards and major amendments to IFRS standards

+- 49 One accountant and audit organisation supported the current level of focus (40% 45%).
 They agreed that the Board considers undertaking post-implementation reviews (PIR) of IFRS 9 Financial Instruments (IFRS 9), IFRS 15 Revenue from Contracts with Customers (IFRS 15) and IFRS 16 Leases (IFRS 16).
 However, they suggest the IASB focuses on the need to conduct PIRs, not merely on the time the respective standard has been effective for.
-In this regard and in compliance with paragraph 6.52 of the Handbook, the IASB could undertake a preliminary assessment after two years of implementation and decide to postpone publishing a RFI for the PIR if it finds that there is no pressing need to undertake the PIR. - Three respondents (two preparer organisations, one national standard setter) noted that the PIR on IFRS 17 needs to be firmly included in the timetable of the IASB Board's activities to allow for an alignment with the carve-out review to be conducted by the Commission at EU level foreseen to be finalised by 31 December 2027. - An association of users thought that no major new standard project should be initiated.
-Instead, the IASB should focus on completing the standard projects already initiated and ensure consistent application of standards by, for example, making standards more understandable. - One national standard setter thought that the Primary Financial Statements and Regulatory Assets and Regulatory Liabilities should be finalised on the mid-term.
+In this regard and in compliance with paragraph 6.52 of the Handbook, the IASB could undertake a preliminary assessment after two years of implementation and decide to postpone publishing a RFI for the PIR if it finds that there is no pressing need to undertake the PIR. - 50 Three respondents (two preparer organisations, one national standard setter) noted that the PIR on IFRS 17 needs to be firmly included in the timetable of the IASB Board's activities to allow for an alignment with the carve-out review to be conducted by the Commission at EU level foreseen to be finalised by 31 December 2027. - 51 An association of users thought that no major new standard project should be initiated.
+Instead, the IASB should focus on completing the standard projects already initiated and ensure consistent application of standards by, for example, making standards more understandable. - 52 One national standard setter thought that the Primary Financial Statements and Regulatory Assets and Regulatory Liabilities should be finalised on the mid-term.
 They note that the existing work plan includes research projects (such as Business Combinations Under Common Control, Financial Instruments with the Characteristics of Equity, Goodwill and Impairment) that may significantly affect entities if the Board were to develop standard-setting along the tentative lines defined during the research phase.
-They encourage the Board to assess carefully the scope of, and need for, possible changes that would result from those projects, in particular if the potential standard-setting direction were to reverse some of the Board's past decisions-we think that the Goodwill and Impairment project is topical in this respect.

-- This national standard setter highlighted the level of complexity of IFRS Standards and encouraged the IASB to consider simplifying the requirements whenever possible.
-They suggested the Board should leverage or expand the Basis for Conclusions and develop more Illustrative Examples to help improve the understanding of the requirements in the IFRS Standards. - One regulator broadly supported the IASB's current level of focus on the main activities.
-However, noted that the category 'new IFRS Standards and major amendments' should not be substantially reduced.
-In addition, they recommended a slight shift towards increased maintenance and consistent application of IFRS Standards.
+They encourage the Board to assess carefully the scope of, and need for, possible changes that would result from those projects, in particular if the potential standard-setting direction were to reverse some of the Board's past decisions-we think that the Goodwill and Impairment project is topical in this respect. - 53 This national standard setter highlighted the level of complexity of IFRS Standards and encouraged the IASB to consider simplifying the requirements whenever possible.
+They suggested the Board should leverage or expand the Basis for Conclusions and develop more Illustrative Examples to help improve the understanding of the requirements in the IFRS Standards.